guiguito/AppStoresMCP/docs/API.md

 ## Best Practices

-1. **Use appropriate pagination** - Don't request more data than needed
+1. **Use appropriate pagination** - For tools with pagination support (reviews, developer apps), use pagination tokens/pages to get additional data.
+For search/list tools without pagination, increase the `num` parameter (up to 100) to get more results in a single request.
 2. **Handle raw data responses** - All tools return unmodified data from scraping libraries
 3. **Respect rate limits** - Implement backoff strategies and monitor rate limit headers
 4. **Cache responses** - App store data doesn't change frequently, cache when possible